Rotatable Antenna-Enhanced Cell-Free Communication: Simulation Results

 \section{Simulation Results}

 In this section, we evaluate an RA-enhanced downlink cell-free system employing the proposed AP-user association strategy and fractional programming-based algorithm.
-We consider $L$ APs and $K$ users randomly distributed in a $300\ \text{m}\times300\ \text{m}$ area, where each AP employs an RA with directivity factor $p=2$.
+We consider $L$ APs and $K$ users randomly distributed in a $300\ \text{m}\times300\ \text{m}$ area.
 The system operates at 2.4 GHz ($\lambda=0.125$ m) with noise power $\sigma^2=-94$ dBm.
-Unless otherwise stated, parameters are set as $P=24$ dBm, $\beta_0=-40$ dB, $\alpha=3.2$, $\kappa=7.94$, and $m=20$ (as in \cite{ref14}).
-In the following, results are averaged over 100 random Monte Carlo realizations, and the proposed algorithm for RA pointing vector optimization is compared with the following benchmark schemes: \begin{itemize} \item \textbf{Fixed directional antenna-based scheme}: In this scheme, the pointing vectors are fixed as $\vec{\mathbf{f}}_l=\left[ 1,0,0 \right]^{T} ,\forall l$. \item \textbf{Isotropic antenna-based scheme}: In this scheme, the directional gain in~\eqref{1} is replaced by $G_e\left( \epsilon ,\varphi \right) =G_0\cos ^{2p}\left( \epsilon \right)$, with $G_0=1$ and $p=0$. \item \textbf{RA-user alignment scheme}: In this scheme, each RA steers its boresight directly toward its associated user. \end{itemize}
+The large-scale channel power gain is modeled as $ \beta\left( d_{l,k} \right) =C_0\left( d_0/d_{l,k} \right) ^{\alpha}$, with a reference power gain $C_0=-40$ dB at $d_0 = 1$ m and a path loss exponent of $\alpha=2.3$.
+Unless otherwise stated, parameters are set as $p=6$, $P=24$ dBm, $\kappa=7.94$, and $m=20$ (as in \cite{ref15}).
+Results are averaged over 100 Monte Carlo realizations and compared against the following benchmark schemes: \begin{itemize} \item \textbf{Fixed directional antenna-based scheme}: In this scheme, the pointing vectors are fixed as $\vec{\mathbf{f}}_l=\left[ 1,0,0 \right]^{T} ,\forall l$. \item \textbf{Isotropic antenna-based scheme}: In this scheme, each AP serves all users, the directional gain in~\eqref{1} is replaced by $G_e\left( \epsilon ,\varphi \right) =G_0\cos ^{2p}\left( \epsilon \right)$, with $G_0=1$ and $p=0$, and a minimum mean-squared error (MMSE) precoding scheme is adopted. \item \textbf{RA-user alignment scheme}: In this scheme, each RA steers its boresight directly toward its associated user. \end{itemize}

 In Fig. 3, we illustrate the convergence behavior of the proposed algorithms.
 As expected, for all considered numbers of APs $L$, the sum rate increases monotonically with the number of iterations.
 Although an increased number of APs results in marginally slower convergence, all configurations converge within 10 iterations, verifying the algorithm’s effectiveness.